Tonumoy/Primes_on_Poles/README.md

 - `matplotlib`
 - `numpy`

-Run the notebook cell by cell to observe the generation and plotting of prime numbers.
+Run the notebook to observe the generation and plotting of prime numbers.
 The final output includes a saved animation in MP4 format.

-### Animation Video
-You can view the animation video here: [Prime Animation.mp4]([sandbox:/mnt/data/animation.mp4](https://github.com/Tonumoy/Primes_on_Poles/blob/main/prime_patterns.mp4))

 ### Contributions
 Feel free to fork or contribute to this project by enhancing the visualization techniques or extending the prime number generator for larger datasets.